AdobeDocs/journey-optimizer-apis/src/pages/references/authentication.md

 <InlineAlert slots="text"/>

-To manage certificates in Adobe Developer, make sure you have <b>System administrator</b> rights on the organization or a [developer account](https://helpx.adobe.com/enterprise/using/manage-developers.html)</a> in the Admin Console.
+To manage certificates in Adobe Developer, make sure you have ***System administrator*** rights on the organization or a [developer account](https://helpx.adobe.com/enterprise/using/manage-developers.html) in the Admin Console.

 1. **Check you have a digital certificate**, or create one if necessary.
 The public and private keys provided with the certificate are needed in the following steps.